 Chinese peasants supported land redistribution initiated by the CCP, which was why the PLA army grew so fast.
 (And that is why the current rural land amalgamation trend is a worry)

-Since in the early 20th when peasants were accounted for 80-90 percent of Chinese populations and when peasants enthusiastically stood by CCP, how can you say KMT was a government with popular support?
+Since in the early 20th when peasants accounted for 80-90 percent of the Chinese population and when peasants enthusiastically stood by CPC, how can you say KMT was a government with popular support?

 The worst thing I can see happening to mainland China today is CCP becomes more like KMT, which will spell its end.